-In general, equity markets continued their move higher last month, ending on a strong note, on what has been a very positive year for stocks.
-Performance of some of the main indices are highlighted below:
+Markets finished 2022 on a mixed note, on what has been a volatile year for investors.
+The performance of the main indices are highlighted below:

-We would like to take this opportunity to wish all our clients a Happy New Year.
+We would like to take this opportunity to wish all our clients a Prosperous and Happy New Year.

 “At Boolers, you know that things will be dealt with properly and professionally.
 A real safe pair of hands!”